phalcon-orphanage/docs/en/reference/dispatching.rst

 Orchestrating MVC
 =================
-All the hard work behind orchestrating the operation of MVC in Phalcon is normally done by.
-This component encapsulatesall the dirty details of instantiate every component to then integrate it with each others making the MVC pattern work as desired.
+All the hard work behind orchestrating the operation of MVC in Phalcon is normally done by Phalcon_Controller_Front.
+This component encapsulates all the dirty details of instantiate every component to then integrate it with each others making the MVC pattern work as desired.

 Understanding the default behavior
 ----------------------------------
-If you've been following the tutorials or have generated the code using Tools,you may recognize the boostrap application like this:
+If you've been following the tutorials or have generated the code using Tools, you may recognize the boostrap application like this:

 .. code-block:: php